chewwee/8_Week_SQL_Challenge/Case Study #1 - Danny's Diner/README.md

 GROUP BY
   customer_id;
 ```
+Answer:
 | customer_id | num_of_days |
 | ----------- | ----------- |
 | A           | 4           |
 | B           | 6           |
 | C           | 2           |

-3. What was the first item from the menu purchased by each customer?
+#### 3. What was the first item from the menu purchased by each customer?

 ```SQL
 WITH CTE AS (
   SELECT